impulsado/wannaNotes/Projects/cybsersecAnalyst/Kernel/Kernel.md

 default TRUE (host)
 	FALSE (router)

+## send_redirects - BOOLEAN
 If the value is 0 it prevents the machine from sending ICMP packets with redirects.

+> Kernel Documentation
+Send redirects, if router.
+send_redirects for the interface will be enabled if at least one of conf/{all,interface}/send_redirects is set to TRUE, it will be disabled otherwise
+Default: TRUE